IoT Devices and Network Security

-With the explosion of IoT in the recent years, its hard to find any business or hue without some sort of “smart” device.
-Whether its a TV, Sonos, Nest thermostat, or even a fridge or a washing machine, more and more manufacturers are adding internet capabilities to their devices.
+With the explosion of IoT in the recent years, it is hard to find anything without some sort of “smart” capabilities.
+Whether it is a TV, Sonos, Nest thermostat, or even a fridge or a washing machine, more and more manufacturers are adding internet capabilities to their devices.
 This could be a topic of its own, but we are here to discuss network security.

 No matter the path you choose, you have to do lots of searching and learn a lot about networking to be able to do this sort of setup.
 So for the rest of this article, I’m going to provide an overview of the options and then get deeper into how the network should be setup.
 Follow up articles will detail specific applications or devices and how they should be setup.

 Consumer grade hardware and custom firmware

 This is the first option that we talked about.
 Here you could go with a router like the Asus AC-RT66U or the Linksys WRT series, but make sure to do your due diligence and confirm that the router you have or you want to get is supported.
 This includes reading the forums on other users that have setup these routers to see if they have run into issues or not.

 Here are some of your options for custom firmware:

 - DD-WRT – This is perhaps the most popular option and the one with the widest support for consumer grade routers.
 Its UI layout is smart enough that basic setup should be a breeze, but it is capable of so much more if you spend the time to dig into it.